David Ameisen, PhD — Sworn Translator

 They are two distinct and complementary processes.

-An apostille certifies the authenticity of an official document (signature, seal), issued by the French Ministry of Justice or the Public Prosecutor's office.
+An apostille certifies the authenticity of an official document (signature, seal).
+In France, since 1 May 2025, apostille formalities are handled by the notarial profession (service-public.fr).
 It does not translate the document.

 A certified translation is a translation certified as conforming to the original, produced by a judicial expert.
 It does not certify the authenticity of the source document.